jordgarvi/real-world-it-ticket-simulation-lab/tickets/04-firewall-blocking.md

 ![apt-install-fails-firewall](../images/apt-install-fails-firewall.png)

 This demonstrates how strict firewall rules can interfere with system operations like package installation, a realistic scenario in locked down environments.

+---

+Having confirmed that essential tools like `ping`, `curl`, and even `apt install curl` are being blocked by the firewall, I moved on to investigate which outbound services were affected and isolate the root cause of the connectivity issue.

+---